eluv-io/elv-fabric-browser-app-template/README.md

 #### Pre-commit Hooks

-This project has git pre-commit hooks that will automatically lint and build the code whenever a git commit is made.
-To change or remove this feature, edit the `pre-commit` section of `package.json`, then remove and re-install `pre-commit`:
+This project has git pre-commit hooks that will automatically lint the code whenever a git commit is made.
+To change or remove this feature, edit the `pre-commit` section of `package.json`, then remove and re-install the `pre-commit` npm package:

 `rm -rf node_modules/pre-commit ; npm install`